browsermage/browsermage/README.md

 Hi there, I'm Björn Hjorth 👋

-Daytime I am Product Manager at Voyado, on the night time I like combining the web and game development, if you like what you see please do not be a stranger and say "Hi"
+Daytime I am a Product Manager at Voyado, on the night time I like combining the web and game development, if you like what you see please do not be a stranger and say "Hi"

 - ✨ Creative web developer
 - ⚔️ Passion for game development